Your monthly invoice details all your car's bookings and earnings, fuel charges, and any other credits or debits on your account.

 Depending on your sharing plan, you may pay a monthly membership fee.
 In your first month of sharing your car, you'll pay a pro-rata fee for the remaining days of your first month.
 You’ll be charged at the beginning of each calendar month thereafter.

-If we’ve provided a toll tag for your car, your personal tolls will appear on your invoice and be deducted from your income.
+If we’ve provided a toll tag for your car, your personal tolls will appear on your invoice and be deducted from your earnings.
 Tolls are processed within the day or at the end of each month, depending on when we receive a statement from the toll provider, so they may be charged to you up to one month later.

 If you’re on the Key Handover plan, reimbursements for any tolls borrowers incurred in your car will appear on your invoice as a credit.